netdata/developer-relations/engagement-handbook.md

 3. We ensure that we circle back to the user every few days, so that they know that we haven't forgotten about their issue.
 4. Even if we haven't got the time to pick up the bug, we should let the user know.
 We work in an industry where the rapid change of priorities is to be expected.
 Transparency again is key.

+## Dos and Dont's

+- We don't share company and financial secrets
+  - Revenue, Growth, Pricing, Unannounced customers/users, undisclosed security/performance issues.
+- We don't make forward looking statements:
+  - Feature release, product strategy and prioritization.
+  - The single source of truth for this is our [Public Roadmap](#public-roadmap).
+If we are unsure, we ping the product team for clarification.
+- We are honest and transparent.
+We don't participate with pseudonyms or anonymously, since we want to grow an honest, collaborative community.
+- It's better to wait a bit before jumping into a conversation.
+This is extremely important so that we give space to the community to respond to a question.
+Moreover, experienced engineers should allow the newer engineers to engage first, so that they have the chance to learn about the product first-hand.

 # Documentation-first approach

 Having great documentation is a great way to both improve the developer experience and lower the support load, as users can become successful even when they find friction.
 This way, our users are able to get the information that they need, without having to rely on the community or the netdata team to help them out.